MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-sql-at-scale.md

 ---
-title: How to enable Microsoft Defender for SQL servers on machines at scale
+title: Enable Microsoft Defender for SQL servers on machines at scale
 description: Learn how to protect your Microsoft SQL servers on Azure VMs, on-premises, and in hybrid and multicloud environments with Microsoft Defender for Cloud at scale. ms.topic: how-to ms.author: dacurwin
 author: dcurwin
-ms.date: 11/24/2024
+ms.date: 12/17/2024
 #customer intent: As a user, I want to learn how to enable Defender for SQL servers at scale so that I can protect my SQL servers efficiently.
 ---

 # Enable Microsoft Defender for SQL servers on machines at scale

-Microsoft Defender for Cloud's SQL servers on machines component of the Defender for Databases plan, protects SQL IaaS and Defender for SQL extensions.
-The SQL servers on machines component identifies and mitigates potential database vulnerabilities while detecting anomalous activity that could indicate threats to your databases.
+Microsoft Defender for Cloud's SQL servers on machines component of the Defender for Databases plan protects SQL IaaS and Defender for SQL extensions.
+The SQL servers on machines component identify and mitigates potential database vulnerabilities while detecting anomalous activity that could indicate threats to your databases.

 When [you enable the SQL Server on machines](tutorial-enable-databases-plan.md#enable-specific-plans-database-protections) component of the Defender for Databases plan, the auto-provision process is automatically initiated.
 The auto-provision process installs and configures all the necessary components for the plan to function, including the Azure Monitor Agent (AMA), SQL IaaS extension, and Defender for SQL extensions.
 The auto-provision process also sets up the workspace configuration, Data Collection Rules, identity (if needed), and the SQL IaaS extension.

 This page explains how you can enable the auto-provision process for Defender for SQL across multiple subscriptions simultaneously using a PowerShell script.
-This process applies to SQL servers hosted on Azure Virtual Machine (VM), on-premises environments, and Azure Arc-enabled SQL servers.
+This process applies to SQL servers hosted on Azure Virtual Machines (VM), on-premises environments, and Azure Arc-enabled SQL servers.
 This article also discusses how to utilize extra functionalities that can accommodate various configurations such as:

 - Custom data collection rules